Apply to become a living kidney donor.

 Most recipients’ insurance pays for the evaluation, surgery, hospital stay and initial follow-up care of living organ donors.
 The donor would have to make a minimum of two trips to the transplant center, one for the evaluation and one for the surgery.
 Insurance rarely pays for donor travel expenses.

-National Living Donor Assistance Center (NLDAC): This organization was established to provide greater access to transplantation for persons who want to donate but cannot otherwise afford the travel, lodging and other non-medical expenses associated with donation.
-There are specific eligibility requirements, which include an application process.
-Eligibility is based on both the recipient’s and donor’s finances.
-Learn more by visiting the NLDAC website: livingdonorassistance.org.
+This organization provides greater access to transplantation for persons who want to donate but cannot otherwise afford the travel, lodging and other non-medical expenses associated with donation.
+There are specific eligibility requirements.

-American Transplant Foundation (ATF): provides up to $500 grant with disbursement on day of donation.
+The foundation provides up to a $500 grant with disbursement on day of donation.
 This covers lost wages and any unanticipated medical expenses from post-operative complications within 30 days of donor surgery.
-Learn more by visiting the ATF website: americantransplantfoundation.org/PAP.

 Once the donor evaluation is completed, the donor’s case will be discussed at the Donor Board meeting for approval.
 Once the case is approved, surgery can be scheduled.

 The surgeons and nephrologists decide which kidney to donate based on the kidney function, size, any abnormalities and anatomy.
 The better kidney stays with the donor.

 The types of surgery that living kidney donors undergo to remove their kidney has evolved significantly over the past 50 years.